About Retire Certain

-The reality is that even one or two million dollars in stocks and bonds don’t generate much income given all time low yields.
+The reality is that even one or two million dollars in stocks and bonds don’t generate much income given still low real yields nowadays.
 Plus, investment capital in traditional asset allocation portfolios goes through unexpected bear markets every few years, adding to the uncertainty of having funds for life.

-“All time lows” of anything means we are in unprecedented times, which calls for a new way of thinking because old strategies simply no longer work for most investors.
+“All time” lows or highs of anything means we are in unprecedented times, which calls for a new way of thinking because old strategies simply no longer work for most investors.
 Long gone are the days of generous bond income that retirees lived on, along with a pension, in decades past.
 Yet few traditional financial advisors have appealing solutions for this new reality.

 But, forgive me; here I go down a financial rabbit hole when you only want to know what Retire Certain is all about so you can see if it might offer something useful for you.

 Here, I write about what we have learned and continue to learn daily on this financial independence and income stream adventure.
 If you would like to:

 - Learn about stock and bond investing with something besides a fixed asset allocation model that says the same regardless of valuations or risks

 - Discover doable ways to build wealth besides passively investing in stocks and bonds “long term”

 - Want to enjoy life now (instead of later after you have finally saved “enough”)

 - Be fulfilled and financially rewarded at the same time